 The new SingleStore tools for deployment, management, troubleshooting, and monitoring are a significant upgrade in terms of ease of use and compatibility.
 Download and try them out today!

-For more information on SingleStoreDB On-Premises 6.7, see the press release and all eight blog posts on the new version: Product launch; managing and monitoring SingleStoreDB On-Premises 6.7 (this post – includes SingleStore Studio); the new free tier; performance improvements; the Areeba case study; the Wag! case study; the creation of the Visual Explain feature; and how we developed adaptive compression.
+For more information on SingleStoreDB Self-Managed 6.7, see the press release and all eight blog posts on the new version: Product launch; managing and monitoring SingleStoreDB Self-Managed 6.7 (this post – includes SingleStore Studio); the new free tier; performance improvements; the Areeba case study; the Wag! case study; the creation of the Visual Explain feature; and how we developed adaptive compression.